Pegah1367/-Optimizing-Random-Forest-Classifier/README.md

 ---

 ## Conclusion
-This project demonstrates how carefully tuned ensemble models can deliver robust and interpretable predictions on large-scale, real-world health datasets—making them suitable for practical public health analytics and decision support.
+This project demonstrates how carefully tuned ensemble models can deliver robust and interpretable predictions on large-scale, real-world health datasets making them suitable for practical public health analytics and decision support.